Valentinos Sielis: Anorthosis Famagusta

 Sielis joined Anorthosis at 15 June 2009 from Enosis Neon Thoi Lakatamia FC as a free agent.

 Sielis made his team debut as 30th-minute substitute in a 0–3 away victory over Othellos Athienou F.C. for Cypriot Cup on 23 September 2009. he play as a first time in a European competition on the starting squad in a 1–2 home defeat from CSKA Moscow in Antonis Papadopoulos Stadium for the UEFA Europa League 4th qualifying round.
 He made his debut at the 72nd minute in Cypus first division in a 2–1 home victory over Olympiakos Nicosia.
 At the end of the season he played for 18 matches, 10 of them as a substitution, with 875 minutes of total playing time.
 On 8 May 2011, Sielis played for a first time in a Derby on the basic squad in a 1–0 away defeat from Omonia Nicosia.
 For the season 2011–12, during the period with coach Stanimir Stoilov, Sielis was a basic player of Anorthosis in the European competitions with 3 appearances in 4 matches, all as a substitution.
 After the arrival of Ronny Levy, Sielis played 4 times, once on the basic squad against Olympiakos Nicosia.
 For the season 2012–13, Sielis, Began the season as the second left back of the team.
 After the announcement that William Boaventura end his career, Sielis became the main left back for the team.
 From 8th until 19th match day Sielis starts all the matches in the basic line-up.
 In March 2013, Sielis had a serious injury and he underwent surgery.
 As a result, the team lost all the other matches until the end of the season.

 Outside football

 Volunteering

 Valentinos Sielis is particularly sensitive to issues related to helping our fellowmen.
-It is amazing that in the transmission of reckoning AEL Limassol – Anorthosis from CytaVision, Savvas Kosiaris, some time before the incident with Kaluđerović said that Sielis was a compatible bone marrow transplant donor and his altruism helped a fellow human to stay alive.
+In the transmission of reckoning AEL Limassol – Anorthosis from CytaVision, Savvas Kosiaris, some time before the incident with Kaluđerović said that Sielis was a compatible bone marrow transplant donor and his altruism helped a fellow human to stay alive.